Azrienlabs/Az-Core/MIGRATION.md

-# Rise Framework v2.0 - Migration Guide
+# Arc Framework v2.0 - Migration Guide

 ## Overview

-This document guides you through migrating from the old framework structure to the new Rise Framework v2.0.
+This document guides you through migrating from the old framework structure to the new Arc Framework v2.0.

 ## What's New